Jury convicts accused serial killer Ryan Sharpe of first-degree murder

 At his initial trial, prosecutors said Sharpe told investigators that the killings were part of a federal operation.
 After mental examinations, Sharpe was found competent to go to court and aid in his defense.
 Prosecutors say the hunting tag story was a ruse to build an insanity defense.

-Sheriff Travis praised District Attorney Sam D'Aquilla for his work on this case.
+Sheriff Travis praised district attorney Sam D'Aquilla for his work on this case.

 Trending News